Labour law: Benin

+Belgium

 Canada

 In Canadian law, "labour law" refers to matters connected with unionized workplaces, while "employment law" deals with non-unionized employees.

 In 2017, Premier Brad Wall announced that Saskatchewan's government is to cut 3.5 per cent from its workers and officers' wages in 2018.
 This salary cut includes MLA ministers and the Premier's office staff along with all people employed by the government.
 Unpaid days off will also be implemented as well as limiting overtime to assist the wage cut.

 China

 In China the basic labour laws are the Labour Law of People's Republic of China (1994) and the Labour Contract Law of the People's Republic of China (adopted at the 10th National People's Congress, effective 2008).
 The administrative regulations enacted by the State Council, the ministerial rules and the judicial explanations of the Supreme People's Court stipulate detailed rules concerning various aspects of employment.
 The government-controlled All China Federation of Trade Unions is the sole legal labour union.
 Strikes are formally legal, but in practice are discouraged.